In an era when TV watchers have more options than ever, programmers that can tap into viewer sentiment have a distinct advantage.

 To get to that stage, Domo and RXA developed and deployed a solution capable of extracting key words and information, analyzing sentiment, and summarizing everything that’s been pulled from various channels for sharing with ESPN’s customer care teams—or, what Kramon calls “customized pit crews.”

 To further aid viewers, ESPN pushes out notifications through AI chat bots, FAQ alerts, and live-site announcements.
 The result of all of these efforts?
-Customer satisfaction is up by 9%, and customer self-service by 200%.
+Over the 12-month period ending March 7, 2020, customer satisfaction was up by 9%, and customer self-service by 200%.

 “This matters, because it shows anyone who values or works in customer experience what’s possible,” said Kramon.
 “And none of this is anecdotal; it’s exactly what customers are saying on social media and to our care team.”